open-contracting/kingfisher-process/docs/database-structure.rst

 release, record and compiled_release tables
 -------------------------------------------

-Each row is linked to `collection_file_item` and thus to Collections.
+Each row is linked to `collection_file_item` and thus to collections.
 Each row is also linked to the `data` and `package_data` tables that actually hold the data.

+Note that the ``compiled_release`` table is only populated by the compile-releases transform, and not by loading records from a data source.

 .. _with-collection-views: